 Investigation and Complaint into Practice Concerns

 The Arizona Board of Nursing thoroughly investigates nearly every complaint filed with them.
-Generally, if the allegations contained in a complaint, if proven true, would be a violation of the Arizona Nurse Practice Act, the Board would investigate.
+Generally, if the allegations contained in a complaint, if proven true, would violate the Arizona Nurse Practice Act, the Board would investigate.

-- The Board lacks jurisdiction over the target of the complaint
+- The Board lacks jurisdiction over the target of the complaint.

-- The allegation contained in the complaint would not be a violation of the Nurse Practice Act
+- The allegation contained in the complaint would not be a violation of the Nurse Practice Act.

-After receiving a complaint or self-report, a nurse receives an Investigative Questionnaire and notice from the Board requesting additional information as well as a response to allegations found in the complaint.
-From here, the AZBON assigns an investigator to the complaint and they begin to collect evidence.
-The documents and evidence collected includes:
+After receiving a complaint or self-report, a nurse gets an Investigative Questionnaire and notice from the Board requesting additional information and a response to allegations found in the complaint.
+From here, the AZBON assigns an investigator to the complaint, and they begin to collect evidence.

 - Patient medical records

-- Employment files from the nurses employer and business
+- Employment files from the nurses’ employer and business

 - Criminal records